-Cash flow from financing was DKK 1,0 million vs. DKK -5,1 million in 2019/20.
-The draw on the two credit facilities in Jyske Bank has increased with DKK 0,8 million in 2020/21 reflecting the increased activity level with higher working capital requirements.
+Cash flow from financing was DKK 6,6 million vs. DKK 1,0 million in 2020/21.
+The draw on the two credit facilities in Jyske Bank increased with DKK 5,0 million in 2021/22 reflecting an increase in working capital requirement.